aditya-suripeddi/springboot-test/README.md

 # Spring Boot Test

-This project helps to get started on writing unit-tests, integration test, acceptance test for REST API service with spring boot
+This aim of the repository is to practice writing unit-tests, integration test, acceptance test for REST API service with spring boot

 ## Setup